SleepyYui/open-appui/README.md

 - **Tech**: Flutter, Riverpod, GoRouter, Material Design 3
 - **Backend**: Any reachable Open WebUI server (self‑hosted or remote)

+> [!NOTE]
-> Note: The `dev-submodules/` directory (in case you clone with submodules) (including `dev-submodules/open-webui`) is for development convenience only.
+> The `dev-submodules/` directory (in case you clone with submodules) (including `dev-submodules/open-webui`) is for development convenience only.
 It is not part of the application and is not required to build or run OpenAppUI.

-## Affiliation

-OpenAppUI is an independent project and is not affiliated with, endorsed by, or sponsored by the Open WebUI project or its maintainers.
-The projects are separate and unrelated entities.
-References to Open WebUI in this repository are solely for interoperability and descriptive purposes.

 ## Prerequisites